10-Q 1 alt-20230930x10q.htm 10-Q

 4. Operating Leases

-The Company’s operating leases consist of leases for office and laboratory space in the United States, which expire in April 2025.
-Rent expense under the Company’s operating leases was $0.1 million and $0.4 million during the three and nine months ended September 30, 2023.
-During the three and nine months ended September 30, 2022, rent expense under the Company’s operating leases was $0.1 million and $0.4 million, respectively.
+Rent expense under the Company’s operating leases was $0.1 million and $0.4 million during the three and nine months ended September 30, 2024, respectively.
+During the three and nine months ended September 30, 2023, rent expense under the Company’s operating leases was $0.1 million and $0.4 million, respectively.
 Rent expense includes short-term leases and variable lease costs that are not included in the lease obligation.

 Short-term leases are leases having a term of twelve months or less.
 The Company recognizes short-term leases on a straight-line basis and does not record a related lease asset or liability for such leases.